What is Blockchain?

-Three main technologies combine to create a blockchain.
-This includes encryption of the private key, a distribution network with a shared ledger, and an incentive to maintain network transactions, maintenance, and security.
+Three leading technologies combine to create a blockchain.
+It includes encryption of the private key, a distribution network with a shared ledger, and an incentive to maintain network transactions, maintenance, and security.
 These factors are combined with:

 Most traditional forms of payment are centralized.
 For example, your bank stores your money and, to pay someone else, you need to go through the bank.

 This process has several vulnerabilities:

 - All data is stored in one place, making it an easy target for hackers.

 - If the centralized entity is closed or corrupted, no one will have access to the information it has.